-How to make Coquito, a delicious coconut and rum punch originated in Puerto Rico.
-This authentic Puerto Rican drink recipe is the best dessert cocktail and easy alternative to eggnog.
+How to make the best Coquito!
+This creamy recipe is a delicious coconut and rum cocktail that originated in Puerto Rico.
+A Puerto Rican tradition, this Holiday recipe is also a great dessert drink anytime of the year!

-My friend Naddia just told me about Coquito and I’m thrilled to share her authentic Puerto Rican rum punch recipe today!
+My friend Naddia just shared her Coquito Recipe!
+I’m thrilled to share her family’s authentic Puerto Rican rum punch with you today.

 Coquito meaning “Little Coconut” in Spanish is a traditional Christmas drink that originated in Puerto Rico.